 The second family, the “pre-university effects hypotheses,” posit influences that have their effects on students before they arrive at university.
 These hypotheses have received less attention, but have been put on the map by Cheshire Calhoun (2008).
-Drawing on the work of Virginia Valian (1998), Sally Haslanger (2008 proposes that there are gender schemas, which code philosophy as male.<2> Haslanger claims that the schema for being a woman is in tension with that for being a philosopher and as a result female students.
-As Calhoun puts the point, female students “find it harder to imagine themselves as philosophy majors, or at least suspect that being a philosopher and being female is a less pleasant, or less promising, option than other academic options” (Calhoun 2009, p.
+Drawing on the work of Virginia Valian (1998), Sally Haslanger (2008) proposed that there are gender schemas, which code philosophy as male.<2> Haslanger claimed that the schema for being a woman is in tension with that for being a philosopher and as a result female students.
+In light of this claim, Calhoun speculated that female students might “find it harder to imagine themselves as philosophy majors, or at least suspect that being a philosopher and being female is a less pleasant, or less promising, option than other academic options” (Calhoun 2009, p.
 218; see also Saul 2013; Beebee 2013).
-Two further pre-university effects hypotheses are: (i) female students arrive at university disproportionately considering philosophy to be unhelpful for achieving their life goals<3> and (ii) female students are disproportionately averse to taking unfamiliar subjects, of which philosophy may be one.
+Two further pre-university effects hypotheses are: (i) female students arrive at university disproportionately considering philosophy to be unhelpful for achieving their life goals, particularly in the context of a gendered workforce (Calhoun ms) and (ii) female students are disproportionately averse to taking unfamiliar subjects, of which philosophy may be one.

 These are empirical hypotheses.
 So what evidence is there for evaluating them?
 We can find some indirect evidence in the literature on female under-representation in the so-called STEM subjects of science, technology, engineering and mathematics (Hill et al. 2010).
-But currently, there is only a little evidence specific to the philosophy profession.<4> In an ideal world free of resource constraints, the best way to remedy this would be to conduct studies uncovering fine-grained data at multiple universities throughout the profession.
+But currently, there is only a little evidence specific to the philosophy profession.<3> In an ideal world free of resource constraints, the best way to remedy this would be to conduct studies uncovering fine-grained data at multiple universities throughout the profession.
 But given the practical constraints involved, a more feasible way of proceeding would be to follow the example of STEM fields, in which the problem of under-representation has predominantly been illuminated by studies that focus on uncovering fine-grained data at single universities.
 The hope would be that several such studies could provide rich detail on the profession as a whole.

-At the University of Sydney, we have tried to contribute to this broader strategy by testing the classroom effects hypotheses and the pre-university effects hypotheses by surveying students taking their very first philosophy course in 2013.<5> Our method was to survey first-year students before and after this 13-week course, which had components in ethics, metaphysics and aesthetics.
-Since it was a large course, we had a sample size of 123 students completing both surveys—a sample that was large enough to generate statistically significant results.<6> By surveying students in the first lecture, we could look for gender differences that were the result of pre-university effects.
+At the University of Sydney, we have tried to contribute to this broader strategy by testing the classroom effects hypotheses and the pre-university effects hypotheses by surveying students taking their very first philosophy course in 2013.<4> We discuss our methodology and results in detail in “Why is there female under-representation among philosophy majors?
+Evidence of pre-university effects” (Baron, Dougherty and Miller ms), so we will only summarize them here.<5> Our method was to survey first-year students before and after an introductory 13-week course, which had components in ethics, metaphysics and aesthetics.
+It involved two large weekly lectures, and a weekly discussion section in classes of 20 to 25 students.
+Since it was a large course, we had a sample size of 123 students completing both surveys—a sample that was large enough to generate statistically significant results.<6> The survey asked students the extent to which they agreed with statements like "I can imagine myself becoming a philosopher", so that we could look for any gender differences in students' levels of agreement.
+By surveying students in the first lecture, we could look for gender differences that were the result of pre-university effects.
 By surveying them in the last lecture, we could compare their responses in the first and last lectures to see whether the course had a differential impact on the attitudes of students of each gender.